AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 To convert email addresses to [!DNL RampIDs] or [!DNL ID5] IDs, you must do the following:

-1. (If you haven't already done so) Complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).
+1. (If you haven't already done so) Complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and make sure that the [AMO ID and EF ID](/help/integrations/analytics/ids.md) are being populated in your tracking URLs.

 1. Register with the universal ID partner and deploy universal ID-specific code on your webpages to match conversions from the IDs on desktop and mobile web browsers (but not mobile apps) to view-throughs: